-While more studies need to be done on how CBD affects our pets, preliminary research suggests CBD can help restore balance in the endocannabinoid system, which is linked to a range of vital processes in the body including the nervous system, immune system, the GI tract and more.*
+While more studies need to be done on how CBD affects our pets, preliminary research suggests CBD promotes balance in the endocannabinoid system, which is linked to a range of vital processes in the body including the nervous system, immune system, the GI tract and more.*

 Many pet owners have shared anecdotal stories that MaxDaddy products have helped reduce anxiety and calm their dog, improve mobility, ease pain and inflammation, improve appetite and more.* These anecdotal stories are helpful, but its important to keep in mind that we cannot make these claims about our products until more research and clinical studies on CBD and pets are conducted on all of the conditions mentioned above.